Sky Swatter: Slammer

 Slammer was the second and final S&S Power Sky Swatter to be built, and the only in Europe.
 It debuted on 28 March 2005 at Thorpe Park.

 Slammer was plagued with reliability issues starting from its opening in 2005; the ride would get stuck with the arm locked at the top of the tower.
 The opening of the ride was delayed from the start of season by two days, and shut for more than two weeks following a fault on its second day of operation.
 On March 18, 2006, the levelling mechanism failed, leaving riders trapped at a 45-degree angle.
 In 2010, Slammer closed before the end of the season and experienced faults preventing the full lift of the arm at the start of 2011.

 Between 2012 and 2014, Slammer suffered prolonged downtime.
 For 2012, Slammer did not open until October.
-All signage for the ride was removed at the end of 2012, giving the impression that Thorpe Park was not planning to open the ride anytime soon.
-For Fright Nights in 2013, the ride was removed from the actual park map.
+All signage for the ride was removed at the end of 2012, suggesting that Thorpe Park had no immediate plans to reopen it.
+By the 2013 Fright Nights event, the ride had also been omitted from the park map.
 However, at the start of the 2014 season, the ride could be seen testing again.

-Slammer reopened for the 2015 season from May, operating for most the season.
-The ride would be closed at 3 pm daily for a 15-minute inspection.
-It then remained closed for part of that year's Fright Nights Halloween event.
+Slammer reopened for the 2015 season in May and operated for the majority of the season.
+The ride was closed daily at 3:00 p.m. for a 15-minute inspection and remained closed for portions of that year’s Fright Nights Halloween event.
 It then had a successful 2016 season.

 It April 2017, after a brief period of operation, Thorpe Park announced Slammer would remain closed for the rest the season.
 On May 4, after 12 years service at the resort, Thorpe Park stated Slammer had closed permanently and would be removed to make way for future attractions.
-However, the ride stayed in situ nonoperational for many years.
+However, the ride remained in place, nonoperational, for several years.

-From 2021 to 2023, the Black Mirror Labyrinth utilized Slammer's old queue.
+From 2021 to 2023, the Black Mirror Labyrinth attraction utilised Slammer's disused queue line.

-As of February 2025, Removal of Slammer has begun, with large pieces of the rides structure being cut up on site and removed from the structure with a large crane.
+As of February 2025, the removal of Slammer had begun, with large sections of the ride’s structure being cut on site and lifted away using a crane.
+The dismantling was completed prior to the start of the 2025 season in late March.